Discover enriching academic programs empowering Cincinnati’s youth with hands-on learning and mentorship opportunities.

 Boys and Girls

-Meet new people, participate in college preparation and tours, and attend summer trips while volunteering at the museum.
+Volunteer at the museum, meet new people, participate in college preparation and tours, and attend summer trips.

 Achievers Program